-Resource Description of Impact Environmental Commitment/Mitigation Start Date or Event Responsible Party Duration Frequency Level of Significance after Mitigation California least tern Construction of the CSWH Expansion Area and Eelgrass Habitat Area could adversely affect least tern foraging. allowed by the USFWS, as appropriate, the LAHD/USACE shall not allow turbidity from the dredge and fill activities to extend over greater than 6.5-acres of shallow (i.e., less than 20 feet deep) Outer Harbor waters during the April-to-September nesting season of the California least tern.
-This requirement shall be monitored as provided for in measure BIO-2 below and shall be based on visually observed differences between ambient surface water conditions and any dredging turbidity plume. the containment dikes and placement of fill while the California least terns are nesting on Pier 400 (approximately April through August).
-Construction: Port. until daily during work when the least terns are nesting or less frequently if determined Mitigation expected to avoid impacts to least tern foraging due to CSWH Expansion Area and Eelgrass Habitat Area construction.
+Resource Description of Impact Environmental Commitment/Mitigation Start Date or Event Responsible Party Duration Frequency Level of Significance after Mitigation California least tern BIO-1.
+Construction of the CSWH Expansion Area and Eelgrass Habitat Area could adversely affect least tern foraging.
+MM BIO-1: Limit Turbidity Plume.
+Unless specifically allowed by the USFWS, as appropriate, the LAHD/USACE shall not allow turbidity from the dredge and fill activities to extend over greater than 6.5-acres of shallow (i.e., less than 20 feet [6 m] deep) Outer Harbor waters during the April-to-September nesting season of the California least tern.
+This requirement shall be monitored as provided for in mitigation measure BIO-2 below and shall be based on visually observed differences between ambient surface water conditions and any dredging turbidity plume.
+MM BIO-2: Least Tern Nesting Monitoring.
+The LAHD/USACE shall provide a qualified California least tern biologist, acceptable to the USFWS and CDFG, as appropriate, to monitor and manage known California least tern colonies foraging in the immediate vicinity of the existing Cabrillo Shallow Water Habitat during the nesting season.
+This program shall be carried out for up to one year following construction of the last element of the Port of Los Angeles Channel Deepening Project.
+The biologist shall coordinate with CDFG and USFWS, pursuant to the existing California least tern MOA (LAHD et al., 2006) and shall: a) Monitor nesting and fledgling success of the California least tern colony and provide an annual report in the format provided in previous years. b) Provide an education program for construction crews regarding the identity of the California least tern and their nests, restricted areas and activities, actions to be taken if California least tern nesting sites are found outside the designated California least tern and their nests, restricted areas and activities, actions to be taken if California least tern nesting sites are found outside the designated California least tern nesting sites are found outside the designated California least tern nesting sites are found outside the designated California least tern nesting sites are found outside the designated California least tern nesting sites (e.
+During construction of the containment dikes and placement of fill while the California least terns are nesting on Pier 400 (approximately April through August).
+Construction: USACE/ Port.
+Approx. 10 months or until construction is completed.
+Monitoring shall be daily during work when the least terns are nesting or less frequently if determined appropriate by the least tern expert.
+Mitigation expected to avoid impacts to least tern foraging due to CSWH Expansion Area and Eelgrass Habitat Area-construction.
 Less than significant